-- While in the "New" dialog box, to create a new document that is the same size as another open document, select the other document from the Window menu. - Option-Command (Mac) / Alt-Control (Win) + N will enter the last numeric entry in to the "New" dialog box (instead of whatever dimensions were last copied). - To create your own custom New File presets, enter your preferred values and then click the Save Preset button. - Set the New Document Preset Resolution in the Units and Rulers preferences for either Print or Screen work.
+- While in the "New" dialog box, to create a new document that is the same size as another open document, select the other document from the Window menu. - Option-Command (Mac) / Alt-Control (Win) + N will enter the last numeric entry in to the "New" dialog box (instead of whatever dimensions were last copied). - To create your own custom New File presets, enter your preferred values and then click the Save Preset button. - Set the New Document Preset Resolution in Preferences > Units & Rulers for either Print or Screen work.